MicrosoftDocs/xamarin-docs/docs/cross-platform/app-fundamentals/building-cross-platform-applications/part-4-platform-divergence-abstraction-divergent-implementation.md

 ms.date: 03/23/2017
 ---

+# Part 4 - Dealing with Multiple Platforms

-# Handling Platform Divergence &amp; Features
+## Handling Platform Divergence &amp; Features

 Divergence isn’t just a ‘cross-platform’ problem; devices on the ‘same’ platform have different capabilities (especially the wide variety of